Izenda7Series/docs/ui/doc_import_report_dashboard_definition.rst

 .. note::

-   * A dashboard that belongs Global Category cannot contain any local report.
+   * A dashboard that belongs to Global Category cannot contain any local report.

-   * All reports inside dashboard will be override when re-import dashboard.
+   * All reports inside dashboard will be always overwritten when overwriting dashboard.

+   * Click on |deleteIcon| icon at the end of row to delete a definition file that have just uploaded by mistake.

+     .. |deleteIcon| image:: /_static/images/ui/import_definition/DataSetup_Import_DeleteIcon.PNG

+   * The subreport link is only maintained in the following cases: |br|

+      \- The report and subreport(s) are imported in the same batch |br|
+      \- Re-import one of the reports and both the report and sub-report(s) already exist in destination

 .. _Import_Definition_Information: